martinwding/CUBoulder-MSDS-Unsupervised-Learning/README.md

 ### 4. Definition of Success
 The insurer's current benchmark is charging $716.53 premium to all customers.
 This practice is clearly suboptimal.

 To be considered successful, our model should be able to identify at least 2 segments, one significantly below 716 dollars, while the other significantly above 716 dollars.
 With at least two segments like this, the insurer will be able to offer lower premiums to the low-risk customers, keeping the customers happy while still making a profit.
 The insurer will charge higher premiums to the high-risk group and will no longer be making a loss on them.
-Overall, the insurer will see an improvement in profitability.
+Overall, the insurer should see an improvement in profitability.

 <br />